 Of course, some students chooce to drink in ways that cause problems.
-We know that traditional education-based programs have not been successful in reducing drinking problems.
+We know that traditional education-based programs have not been successful.
 This is especially the case with those that emphasize abstinence.

 We have studied the value of brief interventions for such students.
 Brief interventions work in two ways.
-First, they get people thinking differently about their use or misuse.
-This helps them think about making changes in their alcohol consumption.
-Second, it provides students who drink with skills that allow them to do so in a safer way.
+First, they get people thinking about their use or misuse.
+This helps them think about making changes in their drinking.
+Second, it gives students who drink with skills that allow them to do so in a safer way.
 This minimizes potential harm from drinking.